miekg/learninggo/channels.md

 If you do not want to change any source code you can also set an environment variable `GOMAXPROCS` to the desired value.

+Note that the above discussion relates to older versions of Go.
+From version 1.5 and above, `GOMAXPROCS` defaults to the number of CPU cores[@go_1_5_release_notes].

 ## More on channels